genepi/michigan-imputationserver/docs/tutorials/local-PGS-server.md

 !!! tip

     For server usage, run ```./cloudgene server &``` to run it in the background when everything has been set up.
-To persist the job after logging out from a remote session, use `nohup`.
+To persist the job after logging out from a remote session, use the `screen` commandline tool available for Linux and MacOS or use the `nohup` option.

 ![](../images/tutorials/local-server/cloidgene-fresh-install.png)